GiulioMa/Statistical-Significance-In-Portfolio-Management/README.md

 # A Comprehensive Guide to Understanding Statistical Significance in Portfolio Management

 ## Overview
-This repository houses a Jupyter Notebook designed as an educational tool for understanding the statistical methods involved in evaluating a portfolio manager's performance.
-The notebook takes a deep dive into hypothesis testing, Z-tests, confidence levels, and sample size calculations.
-It offers both textual explanations and mathematical formulas, supplemented with Python code for practical implementation.
-In essence, the notebook aims to quantify the number of years a portfolio manager would need to outperform the market to achieve a statistically significant result with a high level of confidence.
+This repository houses a Jupyter Notebook that serves as an educational tool for diving deep into the statistical methodologies employed to assess a portfolio manager's performance.
+The notebook explores the areas of hypothesis testing, Z-tests, confidence levels, and sample size calculations.
+It couples textual explanations with mathematical formulas and is further enriched with Python code for hands-on implementation.
+The ultimate objective is to quantify the number of years a portfolio manager would need to consistently outperform the market to yield a result that is statistically significant with a high degree of confidence.

 ## Table of Contents
 - Introduction: Setting the Stage